 Selected projects will last for a duration of 9 months.
-TRUSTCHAIN overall action lasts 36 months, so the selected participants are requested to join at any of the future Joint Meetings even after these 9 months.
-The goal of this extended participation is knowledge and know-how transfer to TRUSTCHAIN OC2-5 and for the development of the TRUSTCHAIN ecosystem as a whole.
+However, the TrustChain overall action lasts 36 months, and the selected projects are requested to participate after these 9 months in future Joint Meetings for knowledge and know-how transfer to TrustChain OC4-5 and for the development of the TrustChain ecosystem.

 HOW TO APPLY?

 Open Calls will be handled using the F6S platform.

 The call is open for submission from December 6, 2023 until February 7, 2024 (17:00 Brussels time).
 Its indicative budget is € 1.755.000 with up to a maximum of 15 proposals funded.

 The target applicants of this call are developers, innovators, researchers, SMEs, and entrepreneurs working on different NGI relevant topics and application domains at the intersection between the technical field (e.g., Software Engineering, Network Security, Semantic Web, Cryptography, Blockchain, Digital Twin, Blockchain Security, Digital Identity, Blockchain Protocol), the Social sciences and Humanities (e.g., Social Innovation, not-for-profit sector, Social Entrepreneurship, public goods) as well as any others including economics, environment, art, design, which can contribute to the NGI TrustChain relevant vision.